siegeon/magic.lambda.scheduler/README.md

 Hours must be supplied as _"military hours"_, implying from 00:00 to 23:59, where for instance 22 equals 10PM UTC time.
 Also notice how we provided a double asterix (\*\*) for the month parts, implying _"any month"_.
-We could also have provided multiple days, and/or months, such as the following illustrates, that will create a task that is executed in January and February, but only on the 5th and 15th of these months.
+We could also have provided multiple days, and/or months, such as the following illustrates.
+The Hyperlambda below will create a task that is executed in January and February, but only on the 5th and 15th of these months.

 ```
 wait.tasks.create:task-id
    repeats:01|02.5|15.05.00.00
    .lambda
-      log.info:It is the 5th of 15th of January or February, and the time is 5AM at night.
+      log.info:It is the 5th or the 15th of January or February, and the time is 5AM at night.
 ```

 By using the double asterix for month and day of month, you can create a task that is executed _every_ day, at